abhishekumrawal/UIUC-ECE374B-SP23.github.io/exams.md

 #### Use pen

-The exams will be scanned and uploaded to gradescope where they will be graded by the TAs.
+The exams will be scanned and uploaded to Gradescope where they will be graded by the TAs.
 Unfortunately, last semester we had a problem with a number of individuals that used a pencil with a light touch causing the exam to be illegible.
-Therefore we're banning pencils.
-If we see a exam that is difficult to read, we will take off points.
+Therefore, we're banning pencils.
+I'm not going to go around confiscating pencils like some weird pen nazi, but if we see an exam that is difficult to read, we will take off points.

 ### Regrades